 Thought can be divided into two types: conscious and unconscious.
 Conscious thought refers to the mental activity that we are aware of and can control.
 It involves the deliberate use of language to express our ideas and concepts.
 Unconscious thought, on the other hand, is the mental activity that occurs without our knowledge or control.
 It involves the automatic processing of information and the creation of mental representations of objects, events, and concepts.

-Language and Thought: An Examination of the Connectionconnection between language and thought
+Language and Thought: An Examination of the Connection

 The connection between language and thought has been the subject of numerous debates among linguists and psychologists.
 Some scholars argue that language shapes thought, while others claim that thought shapes language.
 A third camp suggests that both language and thought are intertwined, and they influence each other reciprocally.